rossjones/publish_data_alpha/README.md

 After a few minutes you should see the site at http://192.168.99.99:8000

-Alternatively to just run on your machine with Sqlite3
+Alternatively to just run on your machine with Sqlite3 and Elastic search (v5)

 ``` bash
 # Make and active a virtualenv for Python 3